 The Honorary Counsel will:

-- carry out a basic review of the not-for-profit organisation’s main documents to identify obvious gaps or general issues to be aware of, known as a “Health Check”, to help prevent problems from arising at a later stage;
+- Carry out a basic review of the not-for-profit organisation’s main documents to identify obvious gaps or general issues to be aware of;

-- be an initial point of contact for ad hoc queries about issues the organisation thinks may require legal advice;
+- Be an initial point of contact for general legal queries;

-- help the organisation to become more self-sufficient in identifying potential legal issues in the future, and what can be done to prevent them arising.
+- Help the organisation to become more self-sufficient in identifying potential legal issues in the future.

-The engagement lasts for a minimum of six months and LawWorks envisages it lasting approximately two years (though matched parties are very welcome to maintain the engagement beyond this timeframe should they both want to).
+The engagement lasts for a minimum of six months and can last up to two years (though matched parties are very welcome to maintain the engagement beyond this timeframe should they both want to).

 In the past, not-for-profits who have used the Honorary Counsel service have asked their advisors to, amongst other things: